 Breastfeeding might be Nature’s way of nourishing Baby, but boy oh boy can it be challenging at the start.
-Don’t be discouraged!
+You may feel beset by breastfeeding problems and want to give up.
+But don’t be discouraged!
 It takes time and patience to establish breastfeeding because this is a new skill for both you and Baby.
 Although it might not seem so right now — especially if your painful nipples are keeping you awake (we’ve been there) — there is light at the end of the tunnel.
 Here are some of the most common breastfeeding challenges moms face, and solutions for them.

 What is it: Cracks, blisters and/or bleeding caused by improper latch or positioning.

 Solution: Ensure your baby is in the proper position for breastfeeding before he latches on, and make sure he latches on correctly.
 His nose should align with your nipple so that his head is tilted back before latching on, allowing him to take your nipple deep into his mouth.
 (If you’re not sure how to check for a proper latch, get help from a lactation consultant!)

 (See also: Breastfeeding: The Latch)

 Sore or cracked nipples are painful, so offer the ‘good’ breast first.
 As Baby feeds and gets fuller his suckle will be less strong, so when you offer the sore side next, it will not hurt as much.
 If the pain is unbearable, nipple shields can offer some relief and help you continue to nurse your baby.
 Breast shells can also help to prevent your clothes from chafing against your sore nipples.